caoxiemeihao/vite-plugins/packages/fast-external/README.md

 ```

 3. Add `vue` to the `optimizeDeps.exclude` by default.
-  You can avoid it through `optimizeDeps.include`
+  You can avoid it by `optimizeDeps.include`

 ```js
 export default {